Skip to main content Skip to search Skip to main navigation Skip to product content

 The highlight is clearly the cut-out on the back of the blade, which serves as a cap lifter.
 By the way, the knife does not even have to be pulled out of the well fitted Kydex - the sheath also has a matching recess to immediately and safely be able to use the bottle opener.

-To make the Bottle Butcher as insensitive to humidity as possible, the very rust-resistant 440C steel and G10 handles were used in the construction this knife.
+To make the Bottle Butcher as insensitive to humidity as possible, the very rust-resistant 440C steel and Aluminium Handles were used in the construction this knife.

 To put this compact knife through its paces, we simply used the Bottle Butcher for one week straight for literally ALL cutting tasks.
 No matter if its cardboard, string, fruit or pizza: in in doubt this little hatchet is ready for anything!